 The Hampshire College campus police department provides services and protection to all members of the College community, including its visitors and guests, 24 hours a day, 7 days a week.

 Hampshire College maintains a park-like beauty and peacefulness.
 Like any other campus, however, it is not immune to public safety issues.
 We are therefore providing this overview of the campus safety services and programs available to you and to urge you to act responsibly and help promote public safety on campus.

 The campus police department is located on the ground floor of the Harold F. Johnson Library Center.

-The department's 16 full-time officers are trained professionals.
+The department's officers are trained professionals.
 They have police powers on College property (as granted under Massachusetts General Laws, Chapter 22C, Section 63).
 All officers must complete training as mandated by the Massachusetts State Police.

 The department maintains close working relationships with the College and the Amherst and Hadley police departments, the Massachusetts State Police, and the Northwestern District Attorney's office.

 The campus police department is responsible for protecting people and property on the Hampshire College campus.
 The department should be alerted to any situation that threatens a safe academic and social environment.

 Our mission is to work in partnership with all the members of our communities to foster a relationship of trust and cooperation in order to provide a safe and welcoming environment that is consistent with the values and goals of our college communities.

 The Department will accomplish this mission through its commitment to community policing, an organizational culture that respects and protects the civil rights of all individuals, adherence to the principles of accountability and transparency and the retention and professional development of our personnel.